Search

 Two-thirds majority

 A two-thirds majority is a common supermajoritarian requirement in elections, especially whenever minority rights can be changed (e.g. constitutional amendments).
 There are two kinds of two-thirds majority: the simple or the absolute.
-The term is a corruption of the proper term (used in Robert's Rules of Order) - a two-thirds vote.
+The term was introduced by Robert's Rules of Order.

 A two-thirds majority means that the number of votes for a proposition or candidate must equal or exceed twice the number of votes against it.
 If unqualified, two-thirds majority by itself always means simple two-thirds majority.